sfu-dhil/nines-bundles/EditorBundle/doc/usage.md

             'label' => 'Description',
             'required' => true,
             'attr' => [
-                'help_block' => '',
                 'class' => 'tinymce',
             ],
         ]);
 ```

 You can add the editor selectively when a form requires it, or globally so that
 it is available everywhere.

 Selective Usage